 Next I made the dough, and let it rise for 45 minutes.
 Here it is before rising.

 After dough had risen, I divided it into 3 equal pieces, and formed each piece into a ball.
 Then I rolled each dough ball out into a 12 inch circle.
-I then placed it on a sprayed baking sheet (or on lightly sprayed parchment paper on a baking sheet).
+The dough was then placed it on a sprayed baking sheet (or on lightly sprayed parchment paper on a baking sheet).

 When I took these next couple of pictures, I took them while dough was still on my cutting board… oops!
 PLEASE put the dough circles on baking sheet BEFORE doing the next steps (trust me-much easier!)
 Spread each of the dough circles with the streusel mixture.
 Spread it out as thinly as you can.

-Take something that is 2 inches across (I cut off the bottom of a small dixie cup), center it on top of the dough circle and press down slightly to leave an indentation in the dough (without going all the way through).
+Take something that is 2 inches across (I cut off the bottom of a small dixie cup), center it on top of the dough circle and press down slightly.
+Leave an indentation in the dough (without going all the way through).

-Using scissors or a pizza cutter, cut the dough circles into 16 equal sized wedges, cutting from the outside edge of the circle in, stopping at the indentation you made in the dough previously.
+Using scissors or a pizza cutter, cut the dough circles into 16 equal sized wedges.
+Cut from the outside edge of the circle in.
+Stop at the indentation you made in the dough previously.